 Brighten Up!
-We’re Going To Deal With Pigmentation.
+We’re Going To Deal With Pigmentation

 Pigmentation: when you get too much of a good thing

 If you thought you could leave pigmentation untreated and live under the shadows, think again!
-“If unattended to, the dark patches and spots can make themselves comfortable on your skin, causing you utmost discomfort in the form of itchiness, redness, and colour or size changes,” points out Dr. Fahem.
+“If unattended to, the dark patches and spots can make themselves comfortable on your skin, causing you utmost discomfort in the form of itchiness, redness, and colour or size changes,” points out Dr Fahem.
 Besides sun exposure, pigmentation could also be triggered by hormonal influences and hereditary factors.
 But while the causes can be many, the outcome is never pretty and can lead to low self-esteem.
-And in order to treat hyperpigmentation effectively, it is very important to identify the causes and recognize the type.
+And in order to treat hyperpigmentation effectively, it is very important to identify the causes and recognise the type.

 Melasma or Chloasma